alyf-de/erpnext_dunning/README.md

-## [EN] Dunning / [DE] Mahnung mit ERPNext
+## Dunning / Mahnung

-Dunn overdue invoices.
+Dunn overdue invoices in ERPNext.
 Optionally you can charge a fixed fee and / or interest.

 The DocType looks like this: